 What to expect in an Alexander Technique lesson?

-The first Alexander Technique lesson will start with a short consultation where your teacher will discuss any specific health problems you may have and will take up to an hour.
-Subsequent lessons take forty minutes.
+The first Alexander Technique lesson will include a brief discussion on any specific health problems you may have and will take up to an hour.
+Subsequent lessons take around forty minutes.

 Attend the lesson in loose, comfortable clothing, preferably trousers as part of the lesson will involve lying down.
 Please bring socks to put on if the weather is hot and wear at least a short sleeved top (no vests) as sometimes the teacher will access your armpits.